Youth Empowerment Workshops

-CRYJ’s Trellis Project empowers youth to build new skills, and to engage with our community.
+CRYJ’s Trellis Project Workshops empower youth to build new skills, and to engage with our community.

 With the goal of giving youth a strong foundation for a career in any field, CRYJ’s Trellis Project aims to empower youth to build new skills and engage in work-based learning opportunities.
 Working in collaboration with a wide variety of community members, peers, and professionals, youth will engage in experiential learning while strengthening important community connections.